itzDeepansu/NEXT.JS/AUTH/README.md

 - at last to implement log in logic , use sigIn function by next-auth/react this function will set the session token and hence change the data associated with the token
 - to implement the register logic , make seperate api/register/route file to handle fetch request and check if that user is already registered , if not make an entry in the database , if yes , then throw an error as response

+- an error would come , if we dont use npx prisma generate before starting our server for the first time
+- also we need to add new database url everytime when we turn off for some long time